asteroid-lang/asteroid/Asteroid User Guide.md

 Asteroid is a multi-paradigm programming language that makes pattern matching one of its core computational mechanisms.
 This is often called *pattern-matching oriented programming*.

 In this document we describe the major features of Asteroid and give plenty of examples.
-For the most part Asteroid should appear very familiar.
+If you have used a programming language like Python or JavaScript before, then Asteroid should appear very familiar.
 However, there are some features which differ drastically from other programming languages.
 Here are just two:

 1. All statements that look like assignments are actually pattern-match statements.
-For example if I state,
+For example if we state,
 ```
 let [x,2,y] = [1,2,3].
 ```
 that means the subject term `[1,2,3]` is matched to the pattern `[x,2,y]` and `x` and `y` are bound to the values 1 and 3, respectively.
-By the way, there is nothing wrong with this statement,
+By the way, there is nothing wrong with the following statement,
 ```
 let [1,2,3] = [1,2,3].
 ```